parse-community/docs/_includes/ios/queries.md

 // Include the post data with each comment query.includeKey("post")

-query.findObjectsInBackgroundWithBlock {
-  (comments: [PFObject]?, error: NSError?) -> Void in
+query.findObjectsInBackground { (comments: [PFObject]?, error: Error?) in
+    if let error = error {
+        // The request failed
+        print(error.localizedDescription)
+    } else if let comments = comments {
         // Comments now contains the last ten comments, and the "post" field
         // has been populated.
-For example: if let comments = comments as?
-[PFObject] {
+For example:
         for comment in comments {
-          // This does not require a network access. var post = comment["post"] as?
+            // This does not require a network access. let post = comment["post"] as?
 PFObject
-          print("retrieved related post: \(post)")
+            print("retrieved related post: \(String(describing: post))")
         }

     }
 }
 ```
 </div>